sentry-demos/empower/tests/README.md

 chmod u+x tests/script.sh
 ```

-Make a .env and put DSN in their if you want catch errors for the pytests failing (not the Apps themselves having errors)
+Make a .env and put DSN in there if you want catch errors for the pytests failing (not the Apps themselves having errors)

 ## FrontEnd / Selenium (`desktop_web` directory)
 Pulls up Sentry frontend in various browsers in parallel via selenium scripts.